 The Seller Needs Liquidity Planning (NRI)

 NRI while selling a property looks for another better opportunity to invest, therefore planning the cash flow is a must.
-Planning liquidity also means considering the taxes which will impact the sales.
-TDS rate on selling a property is 20%, which means on the purchase of property worth Rs.
+Planning liquidity also means considering the taxes that will impact sales.
+The TDS rate on selling a property is 20%, which means on the purchase of property worth Rs.
 10 Lacs, the NRI seller will get Rs.
-8 Lacs and rest 2 Lacs will be deducted as TDS.
+8 Lacs and the rest 2 Lacs will be deducted as TDS.

-Mostly, the tax on the sale of the property is computed on the basis of Capital Gains which is less than 5% of property’s Sale Consideration.
+Mostly, the tax on the sale of the property is computed based on Capital Gains which is less than 5% of the property’s Sale Consideration.

-To escape such higher TDS deduction (20%) and after that claiming of refunds, the seller shall assess his capital gains for which he can compute his tax liabilities.
-In the case of tax applicability on property’s sale consideration, the seller may appeal for the Lower Deduction Certificate via Form 13 available on the TRACES portal.
+To escape such a higher TDS deduction (20%) and after that claim refunds, the seller shall assess his capital gains for which he can compute his tax liabilities.
+In the case of tax applicability on the property’s sale consideration, the seller may appeal for the Lower Deduction Certificate via Form 13 available on the TRACES portal.

-Looking at the situation, the I-T Department will issue a certificate asking the buyer to deduct TDS on a lower rate.
+Looking at the situation, the I-T Department will issue a certificate asking the buyer to deduct TDS at a lower rate.

 Responsibilities of a Resident Buyer